 Wednesday, January 20, 2010

-Bible Story Hour Program Questionaire
+Sunday Afternoon Bible Story Hour

 This program is designed to teach the children of believers who are also being taught by their parents to love God, and to know the history of salvation as revealed in the Bible.
 The lessons are not designed for evangelism - and so are well suited for use at any Bible Study sessions aimed at "covenant" preschoolers.